 Drug or Alcohol Rehab for Seniors in Las Vegas, NV

-Anybody who takes illicit drugs, drinks alcohol, or is prescribed certain prescription medications is potentially vulnerable to addiction.
-And as we age, we may experience social and physical changes that may increase our vulnerability to substance misuse.
-As we age, the body begins to change, health concerns may become a larger factor in our daily lives, and we often experience reductions in our social network as well as social functioning.2,3 These changes may increase the vulnerability of older adults to substance misuse.10
+Anyone who uses illicit drugs, consumes alcohol, or takes certain prescription medications may be at risk for addiction.
+As we age, we may face social and physical changes that can increase our susceptibility to substance misuse.
+The body undergoes various changes, health concerns often become more significant in our daily lives, and we may experience a reduction in our social networks and social functioning.
+These factors can heighten the vulnerability of older adults to substance misuse.

-Substance misuse is an increasing problem among older adults.
-Rates of co-occurring disorders as well as illicit drug use are rising among older adults.3 Heavy drinking in particular can lead to negative health outcomes, and is common in Nevada adults over the age of 55.2 Older adults with substance use disorders are more likely to misuse alcohol when compared to other substances.3
+Substance misuse is an escalating issue among older adults, with rising rates of co-occurring disorders and illicit drug use.
+Heavy drinking, in particular, can lead to negative health outcomes and is common among residents over the age of 55.
+Older adults with substance use disorders are more likely to misuse alcohol compared to other substances.

-Luckily, there is help available.
-Specialized rehab programs can help older adults struggling with substance abuse find a path to recovery.
-Approximately 34 of the 106 substance abuse treatment facilities in the state of Nevada offered specialized rehab for older adults and older adults.1 Understanding the needs of older adults struggling with addiction, how specialized rehab programs can help, and how to find these facilities can help you begin your journey to recovery.
+Fortunately, help is available.
+Specialized rehab programs can assist older adults struggling with substance abuse in finding a path to recovery.
+Understanding the specific needs of older adults dealing with addiction, the benefits of specialized rehab programs, and how to locate these facilities can be the first steps on the journey to recovery.

 Effects of Drugs and Alcohol in Older Adults